 East London regeneration

 London 2012 was the catalyst for one of the largest and most ambitious transformation projects undertaken in Europe in recent times.
-One of the most important legacies is the development of the Olympic Park and surrounding areas in east London.
+One of the most important legacies is the development of Queen Elizabeth Olympic Park and surrounding areas in east London.
 This includes new waterways and green spaces, the north and south park, Westfield shopping centre, the East Village district, as well as 4 other districts that will be developed for communities living in east London over the next 5 to 7 years.

 Read more on the east London regeneration legacy.

 The Paralympic legacy programme has 3 main themes:

 - transforming the perception of disabled people in society

 - supporting opportunities to participate in sport and physical activities